Plagiocephaly Causes and Solutions

 A flat spot can form in a short span of a week.
 A misshapen head, while not having lasting harmful neurological effects, may produce other issues that last a lifetime.

 Asymmetry of the head is noticeable by the appearance of:

 - Visibly flat areas when it comes to shorter hairstyle choices

-Other physiological effects include the possibility of a cross bite or under bite, the result of possible jaw misalignment.
-Plagiocephaly can also cause issues when it comes to properly fitting eyeglasses or head-wear, such as helmets or other safety equipment.
+- Other physiological effects include the possibility of a cross-bite or underbite, the result of possible jaw misalignment.
+Plagiocephaly can also cause issues when it comes to properly fit eyeglasses or head-wear, such as helmets or other safety equipment.

-We can assure you that plagiocephaly is not your fault.
-Whether met originally in the womb or during routine daily activity following birth, flattening of the soft, malleable nature of a baby’s head can be caused by gentle external forces.
-As a parent or caregiver, there are some simple at-home exercises you can practice to help prevent or correct flat spots.
-These include re-positioning techniques and supervising baby’s tummy-time.
+We can assure you that Plagiocephaly is not your fault.
+Whether met initially in the womb or during routine daily activity following birth, flattening of the soft, malleable nature of a baby’s head can be caused by gentle external forces.
+As a parent or caregiver, there are some simple at-home exercises you can practice to help prevent or correct flat spots, such as re-positioning techniques and supervising baby’s tummy-time.

 We can give you even more reassuring news, which is to tell you that babies typically respond well to treatment.
 We provide non-invasive physical therapy treatments and at-home exercises that you can start doing with your baby today and see results.
 As soon as you call us, we can schedule an appointment